shastazazz/maxie.rodeo/_posts/2024-03-06-DerivativeOne.md

 ***
 <div>
     <p>
         To continue this derivative, I have a piece forthcoming in the next issue of <i><a href ="https://www.buckmanjournal.com/">Buckman Journal</a></i>, "<a href="https://www.buckmanjournal.com/submissions">Gorge</a>," which should drop July 2024.
 This piece, entitled <b>HAIL COLUMBIA!</b>, relies heavily on running-lines, and follows many of the ideas I've attempted to underscore in this article.
-I'll be sharing my piece here on maxie.rodeo after Gorge is released, and may continue to update this page as more thoughts surface on <i>SOMETIMES A GREAT NOTION</i>.
+I'll be sharing my piece here on maxie.rodeo after "<a href="https://www.buckmanjournal.com/submissions">Gorge</a>" is released, and will continue to update this page as more thoughts surface on <i>SOMETIMES A GREAT NOTION</i>.
 Also look forward to more definition surrounding my use of the word "derivative," as this is a topic of which I am engrossed.
     </p>
 </div>